ASullivan219/newsletter/README.md

 - Install air for live re load
     - `go install github.com/air-verse/air@latest`
     - `https://github.com/air-verse/air`
+- Make a resources folder in project root, and `subscribers.db` file within.
+    - `mkdir resources`
+    - `touch resources/subscribers.db`
 - Run command `air` from the project root.
+- relevant files will be watched by air, start devloping locally and project will be rebuilt automatically on save.